qbituniverse/platformops.dev/content/azure-cloud/aks-dns-application-gateway/aks-dns-application-gateway.md

 ## Acquire SSL Certificate

 We'll now secure access to our sample AKS application with SSL.
 For that, you'll need to provision PFX certificate from your SSL Certificate Issuer.
-For the purposes of this tutorial, we'll acquire SSL Certificate to secure the following Subdomain *aks-dns-ag* on our Domain *dirtydozen.app*.
+For the purposes of this tutorial, we'll acquire SSL Certificate to secure the following Subdomain *aks-dns-ag* on our Domain *platformops.dev*.

 This process can sometimes cause one or two headaches, so I'll guide you here through some gotchas below.